Get vaccinated with us or with another provider. Most people are eligible for boosters, including the new, bivalent booster.

 Find answers to your COVID-19 questions

 Data & Dashboard.
-In addition to the data dashboard, find weekly Data Snapshots.
+In addition to the data dashboard, find monthly Data Snapshots.

 Recommendations & Guidance.
 Learn ways for individuals and families to stay safe and find resources for businesses and workplaces.

 Dane County’s COVID-19 Community Level is currently “Low”.

 - How this is determined: This level is determined by the CDC, and can be low, medium, or high.
 Levels are calculated by looking at hospital beds being used, hospital admissions, and the total number of new COVID-19 cases in an area.

 - What this means for our county: The levels are for setting community level actions.
 At this level, CDC recommends a number of strategies for our county, including encouraging people to stay up to date with COVID-19 vaccines and getting tested if they have symptoms.

 - What this means for you: The levels are for setting community level actions but may help inform the personal choices you make.
 See our Recommendations and Guidance page for additional considerations.
 At the low community level, CDC recommends: